-For kitchen cabinetry there are 3 tiers of possible timelines:
+For kitchen cabinetry there are 3 tiers of possible timelines

-- Mid-Priced and higher-end semi-custom US lines like the Bishop, Timberlake or the Legacy lines we carry have lead times ranging from 10 weeks to 16 weeks on average.
+- Mid-price and higher-end semi-custom US lines like the Bishop, Timberlake or the Legacy lines we carry have lead times ranging from 10 weeks to 16 weeks on average.
 The longer timelines are due to delays in the manufacturing of the cabinet fronts and in disruptions in the workforce and shipping.

-The most expensive professional appliances can take a year to get, and even those long delays are not guaranteed.
+The most expensive professional appliances can take a year to get, even those long delays are not guaranteed.
 Many of our customers now make do with old appliances.
 European ranges and high-end wine refrigerators can test everyone’s patience.

 Windows and doors are also delayed, lead times seem about double the pre-covid wait time.

 Some Engineered Quartz brands have stock issues, but Main Line Kitchen Design and other proactive retailers simply switch the quartz brands we carry to avoid delays.
 Natural surfaces like granite, soapstone, and quartzite, will be in stock for customers to see so while sometimes selections could be more limited there are no installation delays.

-Helping customers make smart decisions when facing delays and selecting the materials that are less effected by delays, is what good kitchen designers do.
+Helping customers make smart decisions by selecting materials that are less effected by delays is what good kitchen designers do.
 Main Line Kitchen Design looks forward to helping you make those smart decisions.